gsrinivas513/AmAhaApp/README.md

 # 🧠 AmAha – Learn Through Play & Earn Money

-**AmAha** is a **gamified learning platform** built to be a **income-generating product** for creators and learners.
+**AmAha** is a **gamified learning platform** built to be an **income-generating product** for creators and learners.
 It combines the addictiveness of quiz games with the monetization potential of educational content.

 ## 🎯 Vision